Difference Between Liberal And Conservative Ideologies

 • Listen actively: Make an effort to truly understand the other person's perspective, even if you disagree with it.
 Ask clarifying questions and try to see the issue from their point of view.

 • Find common ground: Look for areas of agreement, even if they are small.
-Building on common ground can help to bridge divides and foster understanding.
+Building on common ground can help to bridge divides and encourage understanding.

 • Avoid personal attacks: Focus on the issues, not the person.
 Attacking someone's character or intelligence is not productive and will only escalate the conflict.